 I question the power of film composers over the musical subconscious of audiences in post-war Germany and today, as music students in Hamburg create new sounds from Trede’s pieces in the concert hall.
 The paper includes rare research material, autobiographical audio material and some of Trede’s correspondence with an American TV producer about music for educational programmes, analysed for the first time.

-Is the contribution interesting for a conference contribution or publication?
+Is the contribution interesting for a conference contribution?

 Let me know!

 Leave a reply – make a comment!